Creating a website used to be a massive project. Expensive, too.

 If you’re not sure or have another vision for your site outside the categories above, use WordPress.
 It’s the most flexible platform out there.
 It will do ecommerce, it’ll do simple portfolios, it’ll do massive content sites, it’ll do Fortune 500 marketing sites, it’ll do it all.

 You might have to customize it more than other platforms in some situations but you can make WordPress do whatever you want it to.
 And just about anyone in online marketing knows their way around WordPress so you’ll be able to find plenty of people to help you when the time comes.

 Whether you want to build your site by hand or you have an online marketing agency to do it for you, you should still build on top of WordPress.
 It’ll shortcut a lot of the programming work and give you the ability to edit basic items on your site without having to edit any code.
 I’ve managed marketing sites of venture-backed tech startups that employed dozens of engineers — we still had our marketing site built on top of WordPress.
 It’s the standard choice.

 Step 4: Get a host for your website

 If you want an ecommerce site, skip the rest of this guide and follow our guide on creating an ecommerce site.

-WordPress is the tool that you’ll use to build your website.
+So WordPress is the tool that you’ll use to build your website.
 But you also need a web host.
 That’s the actual server that will store your site and make it available to anyone who visits.

 Every website on the Internet is on web host.
 And the best place to go for most people is Hostinger, a reliable and high-quality hosting service.

 Step 5: Install WordPress